Singapore households throw away S$200m worth of food and beverage a year, accordingly to Electrolux’s latest survey.

 Mr Eric Low, Chef-Owner of Lush Epicurean Culinary Consultancy and author of six cook books, said: “Managing food nearing or have passed the indicated date is on a case by case basis.
 Different categories of food do not deteriorate at the same rate.
 Storage methods such as optimal temperature, frozen and vacuum sealing also help prolong the food lifespan.”

-A dedicated microsite happyplate.sg will include tips on reducing food waste, how to be involved, recipe inspirations, “Ask Happy Plate”, among others.
+A dedicated microsite happyplate.sg includes tips on reducing food waste, how to be involved, recipe inspirations, “Ask Happy Plate”, among others.
 “Ask Happy Plate” is a new column featuring food experts, chefs and nutritionists, and will answer the public’s questions on food management.

 There is also a social media component to this initiative.
 The public is highly encouraged to participate and contribute to greater food waste awareness.